-This coverage is insuring your freight for a specific period, typically one year.
-This one policy includes multiple shipments, which can be very useful when you ship frequently.
+Open coverage insures freight for a specific period of time, typically one year.
+This single policy covers multiple shipments.
+This can be very useful when you frequently ship cargo.

 - Renewable: You have to renew this policy after a shipment or period.

 - Permanent: This policy covers unlimited shipments in a set time frame.

 All Risk Coverage is the broadest coverage you can find.
 It applies to losses and physical damages from external causes, with some exceptions: